 I’ve been in your position many times and after much trial and error, I think I have a solution for you…

 If you’ve ever wondered what things you can do, for free, with your kids in the Hudson Valley, then I am here to help you.

 After much researching and lots of visiting, the places listed below are sure to make any outing a special one!
 Take a look and let me know what you think…

-FREEBIE ALERT: For additional places to Visit in the Hudson Valley, you can check out my Free Download, The Ultimate List of EPIC and CHEAP Hudson Valley Outings at the bottom of this post.
+FREEBIE ALERT: For additional places to Visit in the Hudson Valley, you can check out my Free Download, Free Things to Do in The HV Now at the bottom of this post.